zendesk/samson/README.md

 ### How?

-It ensures a git repository is up-to-date, and then executes the commands associated with that project and stage.
+Samson works by ensuring a git repository for a project is up-to-date, and then executes the commands associated with a stage.
+If you want to find out exactly what's going on, have a read through the [JobExecution](app/models/job_execution.rb).

 Streaming is done through a [controller](app/controllers/streams_controller.rb) that allows both web access and curl access.
 A [subscriber thread](config/initializers/instrumentation.rb) is created on startup.